autopi-io/documentation/docs/guides/api/send_device_data_to_own_server.md

 navigate your browser to `localhost:8000`.
 You should be able to see the 'Hello world!' message appear on your screen.

 Let's now work with a more specific example.
 As expected, your device will be trying to send data over to your server.
-This data will be sent through `POST` requests, which means that we will need to chnage the method which the server recognizes and extract the data from the request body.
+This data will be sent through `POST` requests, which means that we will need to change the method which the server recognizes and extract the data from the request body.
 Since the device will send data over in JSON format, you will also need to use a body parsing middleware such as
 [`express.json()`](https://expressjs.com/en/4x/api.html#express.json).
 Make sure to add the new code before you call the `listen` method on your express application.